environmental-bioinformatics-master/HW2_Pro_Sequence/README.md

 Now that we have created the signatures you can do all sorts of things like estimate taxonomy using their databases, query large datasets, or (as we are going to do) quickly compare a set of genomes.

-Move into the `sourmash` folder and run the following commands to estimate the [Average Nucleotide Identity (ANI)]() between each genome:
+Move into the `sourmash/` folder and run the following commands to estimate the [Average Nucleotide Identity (ANI)]() between each genome:

 ```
 # Estimate the ANI between samples